'Win this one': Man U's plea after Ferguson's brain surgery | New Country 923

 MANCHESTER, England (AP) — A day after former manager Alex Ferguson underwent emergency surgery for a brain hemorrhage, Manchester United tweeted Sunday: “Please.
 Be strong.
 Win this one.”

-The online post, which provided no update on the 76-year-old Ferguson’s condition, came 21 hours after United announced that Ferguson required “a period of intensive care to optimize his recovery.”
+Online posts from United provided no update on the condition of the 76-year-old Ferguson, who the club said Saturday required “a period of intensive care to optimize his recovery.”

 Social media continued to be awash with tributes and get-well messages for Ferguson, who spent almost 27 years in charge before retiring in 2013 as the most successful manager in British football history.